Eyesafe® Standards for Blue Light Management and Color Performance for Display and Accessory Products

 This certification measures the level of blue light reduction based on the spectral weighting factors for blue-light hazard as published by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) in 2013 and adopted by the American National Standard Institute (ANSI) in 2015 (and successive updates).
 The purpose of this certification is to show to the end user that the product design provides the partial reduction (not complete avoidance) of blue light exposure in a certain wavelength range and in the meanwhile ensures good display quality, including color range and CCT.

-This standard defines test method and factors for blue light reducing film which is intended to be used with electronic display devices to reduce the hazard which might arise from blue light exposure.
+This requirement defines factors for blue light reducing film which is intended to be used with electronic display devices to reduce the hazard which might arise from blue light exposure.

 Eyesafe Blue Light Screen Filter Acessory Requirements